You are here

 - Your submission does not have to be technology-driven.

 In any competition submission, you should describe your business idea without revealing any proprietary information.
 We don't want to know what your secret sauce is.
 Part of this process is learning how to write and present your idea in an intriguing manner without revealing your intellectual property.

 Judges will consist of community members and alumni with varying backgrounds in entrepreneurship and business.
 Judges will provide the teams with feedback for fine-tuning and clarifying their business model and presentation for future competitions.
 The judges' scores will determine the winners.
 Judging rubric

-Over $15,000 in cash and in-kind services plus the prize money from the Change the World Challange will be combined and distrbuted to top competitors.
+Over $15,000 in cash and in-kind services will be awarded to top competitors.
 If awarded a monetary prize, the money will be distributed in increments based on achieved milestones.
 All prizes must be claimed within 12 months of the date of the competition or will be forfeited.

 Class of '51 Entrepreneurship Fund

-Early development grants are awarded to the first ($2,500), second ($1,500) and third ($1,000) place individual or team entries which are determined by the judges to best meet the competition criteria.
+Early development grants are awarded to the first ($2,500), second ($1,500) and third ($1,000) place individual or teams which are determined by the judges to best meet the award criteria.